kagehana/ouw/drops/readme.md

-# Project Slayer — Boss & Chest Drops
+# Project Slayer 2 // Drops Index

-Pulled from the live client on 2026-09-24 (Ouwland, place `136406881576517`), from the same tables the in-game item viewer reads: `LiveConfig.get("NpcDataTable")` and `LiveConfig.get("ChestsLootTable")` in `ReplicatedStorage.CAM.Global.LiveConfig`.
+Pulled & organized from the live client.

 **How to read it**